lzytitan494/Simple-RAG/README.md

-## Laptop RAG Pipeline with Ollama and ChromaDB
+## LaptopWiki - RAG Pipeline with Ollama and ChromaDB

 This project implements a Retrieval Augmented Generation (RAG) pipeline for answering questions about laptop issues.
 It leverages the Laptop Wiki community as a knowledge base and uses powerful open-source language models from Ollama for information extraction and question answering.